glennhickey/progressiveCactus/README.md

      *gorilla /data/genomes/gorilla/gorilla.fa
      orang /cluster/home/data/orang/

 The sequences for each species are named by their fasta headers.
-To avoid ambiguity these headers must be unique.
-Additionally, by default we remove all non-alphanumeric characters from fasta headers, and it is the resulting single word alphanumeric string that must be unique.
+To avoid ambiguity, the first word of each header must be unique within its genome.
+Additionally, by default we check that the header is alphanumeric.
 We do this to ensure compatibility with visualisation tools, e.g. the UCSC browser.
-To disable this behaviour remove the first preprocessor tag from the config.xml file that you use.
+To disable this behaviour, remove the first preprocessor tag from the config.xml file that you use.

 **`<workDir>`**